egendata/client/README.md

 ```

 ## Create login URL
-To enable users (who already have approved consents) to log in present this as a QR code so they can scan it with the MyData-app on their phone.
+To enable users (who already have approved consents) to log in present this as a QR code so they can scan it with the Egendata-app on their phone.
 ```
 const loginUrl = client.login.getUrl(sessionId)
 ```